Skip to content

 It has always been made clear to developers that there is no further subsidy for the project.
 As the public investment figure is fixed the cost risk of the overall development is the developers, the main risk being the cost of the infrastructure.

 The public funding is not paid over until the developer starts to reinstate and construct the canal and basin.
-The Development Agreement sets out that a retention sum (£1m) is held back until the works are completed and only 50% of costs reimbursed as works are progressed, ensuring that the public investment results in the construction of the canal and that the developer invests in the infrastructure as well as the council.
+The proposed Development Agreement sets out that a retention sum (£1m) is held back until the works are completed and only 50% of costs reimbursed as works are progressed, ensuring that the public investment results in the construction of the canal and that the developer invests in the infrastructure as well as the council.

 SDC funding